libhal-google/libhal/README.md

 Only use macros if something cannot be done without using them.
 Usually macros can be replaced with constexpr or const variables or function calls.
-A case where macros are the only way is for BOOST_LEAF_CHECK() since there is no way to automatically generate the boiler plate for returning if a function returns and error in C++ and thus a macro is needed here to prevent possible mistakes in writing out the boilerplate.
+A case where macros are the only way is for HAL_CHECK() since there is no way to automatically generate the boiler plate for returning if a function returns and error in C++ and thus a macro is needed here to prevent possible mistakes in writing out the boilerplate.